tobilobaomotola/tobilobaomotola/README.md

 - 👋 Hi, I’m @tobilobaomotola
-- 👀 I’m interested in ...Data Analytics, Product Management
+- 👀 A Product Manager
-- 🌱 I’m currently learning ...
-Excel,SQL and power BI
-- 💞️ I’m looking to collaborate on ...GitHub, kaggle
 - 📫 How to reach me ...Linkedin

 <!---